geowarin/pres-godot/slides.md

 - Games are built from scenes composed of nodes arranged in a tree.
 - Each node provides a focused responsibility (e.g., Sprite2D, Area3D, AnimationPlayer).
-- Inheritance by composition: reuse via instancing scenes as children of others.
+- Focus on composition: reuse via instancing scenes as children of others.
-- Signals enable decoupled communication between nodes (event-driven).
+- Signals decouple communication between nodes (event-driven).
-- Editing workflow: drag-and-drop nodes, set properties, connect signals, and instance scenes.
-- Benefits:
-    - Modular, maintainable architecture
-    - Easy reuse and composition
-    - Clear separation of concerns

 ---
 layout: image-right